Honorary President

 Jo Chambers

-Together with several significant others our discussions led to the creation of the Jessie May Trust in 1996, and I joined Chris and Philippa as one of the founding board members.
-I remained on the board, (with a break from 2006 till 2010) till 2017.
-My areas of support were with clinical governance and the setting up of the bereavement team till I retired.
+Together with several significant others their discussions led to the creation of the Jessie May Trust in 1996, and Jo joined Chris and Philippa as one of the founding board members.
+She remained on the board, (with a break from 2006 till 2010) till 2017.
+Her areas of support were clinical governance and the setting up of the bereavement team till she retired.

-I was appointed a Deputy Lieutenant of the City and County of Bristol in 2004.
-I continue to support Jessie May; attending functions as requested, endeavouring to maintain it’s profile locally with fundraising initiatives and donations around where I live and my local church.
+Jo was appointed a Deputy Lieutenant of the City and County of Bristol in 2004.
+She continued to support Jessie May; attending functions as requested, endeavouring to maintain it’s profile locally with fundraising initiatives and donations around where she lives and her local church.

 Ambassadors & Patrons